liferay/liferay-docs/developer/frameworks/articles/05-content-publication-management/02-export-import/04-providing-entity-specific-local-services-for-export-import/01-intro.markdown

 repository in the OSGi service registry.
 There are a few annotation attributes you should set:

-- `immediate`: directs the container to activate the component immediately once its provided module has started.
+- `immediate`: activates the component immediately once its provided module has started.
 - `property`: sets various properties for the component service.
 You must associate the model class you wish to handle with this service so it's recognized by the data handlers leveraging it.
 This property must set the